-For most of us, it’s the kind of place you’ve read about in magazines or have seen a million times as the backdrop for big-budget Hollywood epics, but after spending a week travelling in this incredible country with a team of bloggers (courtesy of HL Group and the Morocco National Office of Tourism) I can safely say that nothing really comes close to visiting Africa’s “Western Kingdom” in person.
+For most of us, it’s the kind of place you’ve read about in magazines or have seen a million times as the backdrop for big-budget Hollywood epics, but after spending a week travelling in this incredible country with a team of bloggers (courtesy of Morocco National Office of Tourism) I can safely say that nothing really comes close to visiting Africa’s “Western Kingdom” in person.

 At first glance it can be tricky to pin down what exactly makes travelling in Morocco so uniquely incomparable, but this is largely because the country’s identity defies any simple stereotype or classification.
 Throughout its relatively brief history, Morocco has been a crossroads of peoples, values and nations – all of which have contributed to a cultural mosaic that is far more than merely the sum of its parts.
 From its origins as a Berber Kingdom thousands of years ago to the unmistakable imprint that centuries of successive conquerors (Arab, Portuguese, Spanish and French) have left upon it, modern Morocco somehow manages to combine African, Middle-Eastern and European culture into a uniquely fascinating national identity all its own.